lamnguyenx/lamnguyenx.github.io/resume.md

 - **Responsibilities:**
   - Designed, developed and tested hybrid content processing pipeline combining polling-based database monitoring and event-driven Kafka integration
   - Integrated various models for copyright violation detection, adult content screening, speech recognition and text-based content filtering.
 Worked with a junior engineer to implement Milvus that support multiple-GPUs indexing for copyright violation detection.
-  - Deployed and managed the system on Kubernetes clusters, processing 200+ hours of videos per day.
+  - Deployed and managed the system on Kubernetes clusters, processing 200+ hours of videos per day

 **2021 - 2023**